Chenwangxing/Review-of-PTP-Based-on-GNNs/README.md

  ## 5. High-order graph-based methods
 High-order graph-based methods break through the limitation of pairwise modeling in conventional GNNs to explicitly capture group behavior and high-order interactions.
 High-order graph-based methods enhance the model’s ability to represent complex social dynamics in highly dense and interactive scenarios.
-According to the representation of high-order relationships, we further divide high-order graph-based methods into high-order graph models and hypergraph models.
+According to the representation of high-order relationships, we further divide high-order graph-based methods into **high-order graph models** and **hypergraph models**.
 <img width="738" alt="Figure 11" src="https://github.com/user-attachments/assets/11f308b0-d829-4ce6-a2b8-7ce6f69d1e0a" />